Common Developer Mistakes

 Texture does not support UIKit Auto Layout or InterfaceBuilder

-However, Texture’s Layout API provides a variety of ASLayoutSpec objects that allow implementing automatic layout which is more efficient (multithreaded, off the main thread), easier to debug (can step into the code and see where all values come from, as it is open source), and reusable (you can build composable layouts that can be shared with different parts of the UI).
+However, Texture’s Layout API provides a variety of ASLayoutSpec objects that allow implementing automatic layout which is more efficient (multithreaded, off the main thread), often easier to debug (can step into the code and see where all values come from, as it is open source), and reusable (you can build composable layouts that can be shared with different parts of the UI).

 ASDisplayNode keep alive reference

 ASTextNode *title=[[ASTextNode alloc]init]; title.attributedString=Text; [self addSubnode:title]; retain cycles ( "-> _keepalive_node -> ASTextNode ", "-> _view -> _ASDisplayView " )